VladZg/Stack/Readme.md

 ## How to build the project

-    To compile the project to "./main" run "Makefile" from root dir
+    To test Stack library write tests in "./Test/Test.cpp" and run "Makefile" from root dir to compile it in "./test"